 by Steve Forester

-A lot you readers here at the Blog are already familiar with the concepts belo, but just throwing out a few things I've recently "discovered" that are mandatory for self defense, IMO.
+A lot you readers here at the Blog are already familiar with the concepts below, but just throwing out a few things I've recently "discovered" that are mandatory for self defense, IMO.

 I currently operate under 2 Basic Principles: